HymanZHAN/xzhan.me/content/english/posts/achieve-axios-interceptor-functionality-with-ky.md

   .create({ prefixUrl: baseUrl, searchParams: icodeParam }) .extend({
     hooks: {
-      beforeRequest: [addIcodeToPostBody, /*new->*/ showLoading],
+      beforeRequest: [/*new->*/ showLoading, addIcodeToPostBody],
       afterResponse: [/*new->*/ hideLoading],
     },
   });
 ```

-Here we also made use of the `afterResponse` hook.
+Here we also made use of the `afterResponse` hook. **However**, there is something to look out for.
+As described in the doc:

+> An **important** consideration when returning a request or response from this hook is that any remaining beforeRequest hooks will be skipped, so you may want to only return them from the last hook.

 ## Conclusion

 There you have it!
 A nicely configured `ky` instance at your disposal.
+In this post we learned about how you can make use of the `beforeRequest` and `afterResponse` hooks to achieve similar functionalities as in `axios`' interceptors.
 Check out [ky](https://github.com/sindresorhus/ky)'s doc to make use of its other features and configurations.
-And a big shout out to Sindre for making such a nice library!
-Give it a :star: if you enjoy it!
+A big shout out to Sindre for making such a nice library! :tada: Give it a :star: if you enjoy it!

+Next time I will share my experience on how to configure `ky` to include Authorization header for JWT authentication so stay tuned!

-Thanks for reading my post and happy coding!
+Thanks for reading and happy coding! :computer: